airbusgeo/godal/README.md

     ds,err := godal.Open(filename) //read-only
     ds,err := godal.Open(filename, Update()) //read-write
 ```
-* Godal exposes a VSI handler that can easily allow you to expose any
+* Godal exposes a VSI handler that can easily allow you to expose an
   [io.ReaderAt](https://golang.org/pkg/io/#ReaderAt) as a filename that can be
   opened by GDAL.
 A handler for opening `gs://` google cloud storage URIs is
   provided.